buildaidemos/demos/README.md

 [BRK3004 How to build enterprise ready, scalable AI solutions using Azure Cognitive Services - Link 2](https://github.com/Microsoft/Cognitive-Samples-IntelligentKiosk)

 [BRK3005 5 industries that are getting disrupted by Computer Vision on Cloud and on Edge](https://github.com/CarlosP-MS/Cognitive-Services-Vision-Solution-Templates)

-[BRK3006 What’s new in Speech Services and how to utilize them to build speech-enabled scenarios and solutions]

-[BRK4001 Your Brand, Your Assistant - How to build your own voice-first Virtual Assistant]

-[BRK3007 Deliver the Right Experiences & Content like Xbox with Cognitive Services Personalizer]